fabriciobarbosaviegas/Tik-Tok-Video-Maker/README.md

 ### The Project:

-O TikTok video maker é uma aplicação desenvolvida em python que utiliza uma combinação unica de diversas I.As e bots para gerar vídeos curtos completamente originais no formato 4:3 próprio do TikTok.
+TikTok video maker is an application developed in python that uses a unique combination of several AIs and bots to generate completely original short videos in TikTok's own 4:3 format.

 ## Examples: